ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 - Leverage your own encryption keys (BYOK) with Key Protect.
 - Monitor and retain your account & data activity with Activity Tracker and IBM Monitoring.
 - APIs & SDKs, Static Web Hosting, High Speed Transfer, Tagging, Replication.

-## *Promotion for new customers!*
-{: #promotion}

-IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_short}}.
-The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
-See instructions below for how to apply your promo code.
-To qualify for this offer you must be a new paid user of {{site.data.keyword.cos_short}}.
-There is a limit of one promotion code per customer account. *The USD 500 credit is for use with this offer only and cannot to be applied to other offers.
-Offer is subject to availability.*
-{: important}

 ## Overview
 {: #overview-secure-stored-content}